container-storage-interface/spec/spec.md

   // This field is REQUIRED.
   string group_snapshot_id = 1;

-  // A list of snapshot ids that are part of this group snapshot.
+  // A list of snapshot IDs that are part of this group snapshot.
   // Some SPs require this list to delete the snapshots in the group.
   // This field is REQUIRED.
   repeated string snapshot_ids = 2;